dwheelerau/dalmations/README.md

 ```

 ## File and folder/structure required
-The following file/folder structure is required to run var_scanner.
+The following file/folder structure is required to run dalmations.
 These should exist if you followed the installion instructions shown above:
 <pre>
 BASE_DIR--samples--sample1_data
                  --sample2_data